 So, where can you find the most places serving pizza?
 Accounting for population, you can find the most pizza places concentrated in the Northeast, particularly Connecticut, Massachusetts, Rhode Island, and New Jersey.
 At the city level, the trend is not as clear, with Orlando, FL, Buffalo, NY, and Minneapolis, MN taking the top three spots.

 How much will you pay for a large cheese pie?
 Median prices range from $7.25 to as much as $15.
 Despite only looking at plain cheese pizza, there are subtle stylistic differences that likely lead to price variation.
-The neighborhood family-friendly pizza place and the typical franchise have much lower prices than artisanal wood-fire pizzerias.
-Other regional differences, like Chicago deep dish, lead to higher prices as well.
+The neighborhood family-friendly pizza place and the typical franchise have much lower prices than artisanal wood-fired pizzerias.
+Other regional differences, like Chicago deep dish pizzerias, lead to higher prices as well.

 And the cities with the most expensive cheese pizzas in America?
 Buffalo, NY, Nashville, TN, and San Francisco, CA take the top three spots.

 Despite those geographical differences, there is one universal truth: no matter where you are, you’ll be able to find pizza.

 The state with the most restaurants serving pizza is Connecticut, with 13.2 restaurants per capita.
 Smaller northeastern states with large Italian populations dominate the list, including Massachusetts (11.7), Rhode Island (11.6), and New Jersey (9.6).

 New York and Illinois, two states that are known for their distinct styles of pizza, are in the second tier of states, along with areas of West, the upper Midwest, and Florida.

 States in the Deep South have the fewest number of pizza places per capita.
 We expect this result as these states don’t have distinctive pizza styles.
 Hawaii, is also in this group, despite having an eponymous pizza (the Hawaiian, which features pineapple and ham).